ashermkn1/LeagueAccepter/README.md

 # LeagueAccepter
-Auto queue accepter for League of Legends
+Auto queue accepter for League of Legends using OpenCV and PyAutoGui